Job snob – Cait Reilly a year down the line

 As you know I have been an early champion of the exploitation of Gen Y and unpaid internships.
 But we are observing what seems to be a massive disconnect in global economies with the training of a whole generation of young people in national education systems, leaving not only a huge number with simply nowhere to go when they graduate, but with inflated expectations.
 Youth unemployment is shockingly high in many countries not just in Europe and the US, but globally.
 But it is also happening at higher levels with graduate MBAs encountering the same dilemma.

 But many don’t want to compromise in this way, sitting tight for the right opportunity.
+Follow your passion is the celebrity soundbite of the day.
 Enter now the job snob.
 This is a category of worker whose expectations have been increased by the culture in which they were raised and the education systems that have spewed them out.
 We have a group who rightly or wrongly, believe they are entitled to work in the field for which they have been educated, at the level they believe they deserve and which meets the abilities they think they have, to pay off the debts they have probably accrued in the process.
 They hold out for the right job, in the right sector, financially supported by their parents, government or both.
 This group is penalised for having gaps in their resumés.

 Education systems and business organisations both play a role in this mismatch of expectations and opportunities.
 The business sector has to understand that the plug and play days are mainly over and many of the old assessment benchmarks are not appropriate for the times we live in.

 It would seem that the only alternative would be a utilitarian approach and to cut university courses for which there are no foreseeable employment opportunities.
 Now the latter route would open up a serious hornets nest debate about the philosophical role of education in our advanced civilised societies.
 Should the best universities be measured by the employability of their graduates?